locoer/vitae-brokers/README.md

 The user can choose an age and a sex from a list of available options.
 The web application searches in a database the previously captured medical insurance prices according to the age and sex.
 Then, the web application presents the different prices to the user alongside information on the insurance ond how the insurance works.

 ## Technical Info
-Web site's Tech Stack: Laravel, MySQL, Inertia, React, Tailwind.
+Web site's Tech Stack: Laravel, MySQL, Inertia, React, Tailwind.<br/>
-Animations are done with Framer Motion.
+Animations are done with Framer Motion.<br/>
-You can see Models code in the /app/Models directory You can see Controlers and Midddleware code in the /app/http directory You can see the DataBase schema in /database/migrations directory.
+You can see Models code in the /app/Models directory<br/>
+You can see Controlers and Midddleware code in the /app/http directory<br/>
+You can see the DataBase schema in /database/migrations directory.<br/>
-You can see the Routing code in the /routes directory.
+You can see the Routing code in the /routes directory.<br/>
 You can see the React frontend code in the /resources/js directory.
-Main React custom components for the Web Site are in the /resources/js/ComponentesV directory.
+Main React custom components for the Web Site are in the /resources/js/ComponentesV directory.<br/>

 Developed by: Erick López Cohen